2003 Cannes Film Festival

-The 56th Cannes Film Festival started on 14 May and ran until 25 May 2003.
-French opera and theatre director, filmmaker, actor and producer Patrice Chéreau was the President of the Jury.
-The Palme d'Or went to the American film Elephant by Gus Van Sant based on the Columbine High School massacre.
+The 56th Cannes Film Festival took place from 14 to 25 May 2003.
+French opera and theatre director, filmmaker, actor and producer Patrice Chéreau was the President of the Jury for the main competition.
+Monica Bellucci hosted the opening and closing ceremonies.

+American filmmaker Gus Van Sant won the Palme d'Or, the festival's top prize, for the drama film Elephant, based on the Columbine High School massacre.
+Ingmar Bergman was awarded with the Honorary Palme d'Or for his contributions to cinema throughout his career.

-The festival opened with Fanfan la Tulipe, directed by Gérard Krawczyk and closed with Charlie: The Life and Art of Charles Chaplin, directed by Richard Schickel.
-Monica Bellucci was the mistress of ceremonies.
+The festival opened with Fanfan la Tulipe by Gérard Krawczyk, and closed with Charlie: The Life and Art of Charles Chaplin by Richard Schickel.

 Juries

+The following people were appointed as the Jury for the various sections below: